-Continuing in her affinity for new music, Rebecca is scheduled to perform two world premieres this fall.
-First, the soprano will debut the role of Mae Bornstein in The Silk City with Garden State Opera, followed by the world premiere of Felix Jarrar's comic chamber opera, Mother Goose, where she'll debut the role of Princess Talia (Sleeping Beauty).
-In January 2020, Rebecca will debut her first self-produced concert series, “Will Sing for Wine… Live!” featuring a program of “old world” repertoire paired with wines from France, Italy, and Spain.
+Continuing in her affinity for new music, Rebecca most recently performed in two world premieres.
+First, the soprano debuted the role of Mae Bornstein in The Silk City with Garden State Opera in October 2019, followed by the world premiere of Felix Jarrar's comic chamber opera, Mother Goose, where she created the role of Princess Talia in November 2019.
+In January 2020, Rebecca performed her first self-produced concert series, “Will Sing for Wine… Live!” featuring a program of “old world” repertoire paired with wines from France, Italy, and Spain.

-This past spring, Rebecca made several role and company debuts, including Miss Wordsworth in Albert Herring with Utopia Opera and Contessa in Le Nozze di Figaro with Manhattan Opera Studio.
-She returned to dell'Arte Opera Ensemble in August to perform Una dama disincantata in Francesca Caccini's La Liberazione di Ruggiero, in addition to other appearances in the company's summer festival, "Voices from the Tower."
+In 2019, Rebecca made several other role and company debuts including Miss Wordsworth in Albert Herring with Utopia Opera and Contessa in Le Nozze di Figaro with Manhattan Opera Studio.
+She returned to dell'Arte Opera Ensemble last summer to perform Una dama disincantata in Francesca Caccini's La Liberazione di Ruggiero, in addition to other appearances in the company's summer festival, "Voices from the Tower."
 2019 also marks Rebecca’s Carnegie Hall debut as a soloist.

 In 2018, Rebecca debuted the role of Lee Miller/Jazz Singer and covered the role of Kiki de Montparnasse in the world premiere of Tabula Rasa, a jazz opera written by Felix Jarrar and Bea Goodwin.
 Additionally, she co-created Unbound Identities, a recital project "exploring the concept of identify across time and across borders,” produced by Cantanti Project.
 The soprano also made several concert appearances, such as Cantanti Project's "Far and Near" concert as part of the Lobby Series at the United Palace of Cultural Arts, as well as multiple appearances throughout NYC as a soloist in the pop up concert series, “Hello Gorgeous.”